How Europe Expressed Solidarity in the Wake of the Paris Terror Attacks

 LONDON

-Thousands of French citizens and Londoners gathered in the city centre at Trafalgar Square on Saturday evening under the banner “Don’t touch our Paris, don’t touch our France, don’t touch our freedom.”
-In front of Nelson’s Column, under a tarpaulin keeping out the rain, projectors beamed the colours of the tricolour onto the nearby National Gallery.
+Thousands of French citizens and Londoners gathered in the city center at Trafalgar Square on Saturday evening under the banner “Don’t touch our Paris, don’t touch our France, don’t touch our freedom.”
+In front of Nelson’s Column, under a tarpaulin keeping out the rain, projectors beamed the colors of the tricolor onto the nearby National Gallery.

 London, sometimes called “France’s sixth largest city,” has a strong and vibrant French community, and a number of different vigils had taken place at Trafalgar Square throughout the day.
 Earlier in the evening, members of British faith groups, including the Christian Muslim Forum and the Muslim Council of Britain, came together holding blue, white, and red flowers and lighting candles on the floor that spelt out “We Are Paris.”